savannahghi/firebasetools/.github/pull_request_template.md

 - [ ] Approved by Czar {replace_with_czar_name}
 - [ ] Signed off by second reviewer {replace_with_name}
 - [ ] Ensure all checks are done before merging :warning:
+- [ ] All PRs needs to be signed before merging :warning:

 #### N/B: